PlanetaryTennis/StarFinder/StarFinder/ReadMe.txt

 #                                                                                                   #
 # After thes Galaxy Painter Buttons are availble to allow one to navigate around the generated      #
 # galaxy.                                                                                           #
 #                                                                                                   #
+# For StarFinder to work the data folder is to be left in the foler containing the Starfinder.jar   #
+# the data folder must also contain the sprites folder and all the contents there in must be left   #
+# in the origional order to prevent failure when StarFinder is running.                             #
+#                                                                                                   #
 #####################################################################################################